hilmimusyafa/kubernetes/README.md

-# kubernetes
+# Kubernetes Tutorial

-A simple tutorial, documentations, or handbook for learning about Kubernetes.
-It made as Personal Notebook for learning about Kubernetes.
+This is a repository for learning Kubernetes, where you will learn basic to advanced concepts in container orchestration using Kubernetes.
+This repository also use for Writer's Personal Handbook while learning about Kubernetes.